JDhruv14/TravelWeb/README.md

 - **Dhruv Jaradi**
 ## Installation 🚀

-To set up ReadySetGo on your local machine, clone the repository with the following command:
+To set up JetSetGo on your local machine, clone the repository with the following command:

 ```bash
 git clone https://github.com/codewithsadee/tourly.git